noonchio/bookbot/README.md

-# bookbot
-Certainly!
-Here's an example README file description for your Book Bot project:

----

 # Book Bot

 Book Bot is a Python script designed to analyze and process text from books.
 It provides functionality for counting words and characters, as well as generating statistics on letter frequencies.